‘Bold And The Beautiful’ Recap For Monday, September 3: Thorne & Katie Make Love, Hope’s Baby In Trouble

-Bold and the Beautiful recap for Monday, September 3 features Katie (Heather Tom) and Thorne (Ingo Rademacher) who talked about her decision to gain sole custody of Will (Finnegan George).
+Bold and the Beautiful recap for Monday, September 3 features Katie (Heather Tom) and Thorne (Ingo Rademacher), who talked about her decision to gain sole custody of Will (Finnegan George).
 She tells him that she’s worried about the battle ahead since Bill (Don Diamont) is known to fight dirty.
 Soap Central states that Thorne says that Bill loves calling people names and that he could handle that.
 Thorne reassures her that she is doing the right thing since Bill’s parenting skills may improve as a result of the fight.
 She is also concerned about the impact that the custody battle might have on Will

-She Knows Soaps reveals that Thorne says that he feels as if Katie, Will and him form a family, and Katie feels that she wouldn’t be able to do this without him.
-The couple kiss and make love in the bedroom.
+She Knows Soaps reveals that Thorne says that he feels as if Katie, Will, and he form a family, and Katie feels that she wouldn’t be able to do this without him.
+The couple kisses and makes love in the bedroom.
 Katie thinks that she and Thorne can be good for each other.

 B&B viewers saw Hope (Annika Noelle) clutching her stomach and calling Liam (Scott Clifton).
 She told him that she was on her way to the doctor because she was cramping and spotting.
 Because Liam had been at Steffy’s (Jacqueline MacInnes Wood) house taking care of Kelly (Gabriel Sporman), he quickly briefs her on Hope and the unborn baby.
 Liam leaves to meet his wife at Dr. Phillips’ (Robin Givens) office.